 Nonetheless, there are many symptoms that are unique to carpal tunnel syndrome, including a persisting numbness and tingling sensation that:

-- Mostly affects your first 2 or 3 finger and the thumb, and part of the pinky finger
+- Mostly affects your first 2 or 3 fingers and the thumb, and part of the pinky finger

 - Worsens at night and interrupts your sleep